lightning-tv/solid/docs/flow/layout.md

 - **`x`**: The x position of the element in pixels, relative to its parent.
 Negative values are allowed.
 - **`y`**: The y position of the element in pixels, relative to its parent.
 Negative values are allowed.
+- **`right`**: Sets mountX: 1 and the x position of the element relative to its parent from the right of the container.
+- **`bottom`**: Sets mountY: 1 and the y position of the element relative to its parent from the bottom of the container.
 - **`width`**: The width of the element in pixels.
 - **`height`**: The height of the element in pixels.